Idun Isdrake, INDI PhD, interdisciplinary program, Concordia University Tiohtià:ke/Montréal/Mooniyang

 Examples of previous work that feeds into my current practice: The Collaboratory, Future City Lab, Game & Film Development & Gallery, DIY, maker and hacker labs, Participatory Design, Hacking Politics & Culture.
 Current research builds on my previous game and systems design practice, critical design of machine learning datasets, and cyborg interfaces as non-verbal and inclusive interfaces for human and non-human expression, including links from my body to games, film and music.
-The research creation questions also involve aspects of sustainable powering of the technologies used, from a solarpunk perspective.
+The research creation questions also involve aspects of sustainable powering and disposal of the technologies used, from a solarpunk perspective with planetary accountability.

 Carbon Calculator by www.websitecarbon.com